Wacol

 Residential development activity is lower than average in Wacol according to AreaSearch's national comparison of local real estate markets

-New properties are constructed at an average expected cost of $149,000, which is below regional levels.
-Commercial approvals totalled $306.0 million in this financial year, suggesting strong local business investment.
+This suggests a significant lag in supply compared to demand, which typically leads to heightened buyer competition and pricing pressures.
+The average construction cost of new properties during this time was $149,000, which is below regional levels, indicating more affordable housing choices for buyers.
+In FY26, commercial approvals valued at $306.0 million have been registered, suggesting strong local business investment.
 Compared to Greater Brisbane, Wacol has significantly less development activity, with 69.0% fewer approvals per person.
-This scarcity of new dwellings typically increases demand and prices for existing properties.
-All new construction between FY-21 and FY-25 consisted of detached houses, maintaining the area's traditional low density character focused on family homes.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.

 Frequently Asked Questions - Development